Wolfen Family Foundation

 How to Apply

 This foundation does not have a public application process.
-The foundation has explicitly indicated that it only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds.
+The foundation has explicitly indicated that it only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds.

-Grants are awarded at the discretion of the trustees to organizations with which they have established relationships or personal connections.
-The foundation operates in the traditional private family foundation model, where funding decisions are made internally based on the trustees' priorities and existing relationships with charitable organizations.
+Grants are awarded at the discretion of the trustees to organisations with which they have established relationships or personal connections.
+The foundation operates in the traditional private family foundation model, where funding decisions are made internally based on the trustees' priorities and existing relationships with charitable organisations.

 Getting on Their Radar

-The Wolfen family has demonstrated a pattern of supporting organizations connected to their personal interests and community involvement, particularly:
+The Wolfen family has demonstrated a pattern of supporting organisations connected to their personal interests and community involvement, particularly:

 • UCLA Anderson School of Management: The family has a multi-generational connection to UCLA, with multiple family members being alumni.
 Their $2.2 million endowment supporting the Larry Wolfen Award demonstrates their commitment to entrepreneurship education at institutions where they have personal ties.

-• Organizations in the Los Angeles area, particularly in Encino and surrounding communities where the family is based.
+• Organisations in the Los Angeles area, particularly in Encino and surrounding communities where the family is based.

 Decision Timeline